Factor models on locally tree-like graphs: Introduction

 \subsubsection{Bethe interpolation}

-We will deduce the results of \S\ref{ssec:intro.app} from the abstract interpolation method given by Thm.~\ref{t:fm} below, which bounds differences of $\phi(\be,B)$ by differences of $\Phi(\be,B,h)$ ($h\in\hstar$) when the limiting expectation of a certain edge or vertex functional in the finite graph (capturing respectively $\pd_\be\phi_n$ or $\pd_B\phi_n$) is bounded by the expectation of an analogous functional on the infinite tree.
+We will deduce the results of Section~\ref{ssecintroapp} from the abstract interpolation method given by Theorem~\ref{tfm} below, which bounds differences of $\phi(\be,B)$ by differences of $\Phi(\be,B,h)$ ($h\in\hstar$) when the limiting expectation of a certain edge or vertex functional in the finite graph (capturing resp. $\pd_\be\phi_n$ or $\pd _B\phi _n$) is bounded by the expectation of an analogous functional on the infinite tree.